noahgift/cloud-data-analysis-at-scale/topics/effective-async-technical-discussions.md

 One substantional advantage to technical discussions is they serve as a form of active learning.
 Writing software in a professional setting with modern software development practices often involves many team interactions (i.e. [pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests)).
 This is a form of "super-charged" learning that enables software engineers to learn an extraordinary pace..

+### Conclusions

+Building software or doing data science is not about setting aside a period of time and building something and stopping.
+It is an iterative from of group communication.
+In turning in homework assignments or finish a ticket for a commercial project, the communication is where the most value is created versus just the raw software code.

 ### Exercises

 * Topic: Create technical posts